Circuit court: History

+Origin in England

-The term "circuit court" is derived from the English custom of itinerant courts whose judges periodically travelled on pre-set paths—circuits—to hear cases from different areas.
-In 1293, a statute was enacted which formally defined four assize circuits.
+The term "circuit court" is derived from the English custom of itinerant courts whose judges periodically travelled on pre-set paths – or circuits – to hear cases from different areas.

+Establishment

+The first formal circuits were defined in 1293, when a statute was enacted which established four assize circuits.

 It was long assumed that these circuits originated with the eyre in common pleas during the reign of Henry II, but during the late 1950s, legal historians such as Ralph Pugh recognized that the eyre's "connection with later circuit justices is rather collateral than lineal", and the eyre was merely one of a number of experiments in "systematized itinerant justice" undertaken by the English crown during the late 12th century and the 13th century.

+Development

 The development of the assize circuits was interrupted in 1305 by the appointment of justices of trailbaston by King Edward I. Under King Edward III, two statutes were enacted in 1328 and 1330 which restored the assize circuits and reorganized the counties of England into six circuits where assizes were supposed to be held thrice yearly (but were more often held twice each year).

-By 1337, the six assize circuits had stabilized as follows:
+By 1337, the six assize circuits had stabilized:

 During the 1500s, two major changes occurred.
 Middlesex was removed from the Home Circuit and grouped with the adjacent City of London (which was never part of the circuits), and Oxfordshire and Berkshire were transferred from the Western Circuit to the Oxford Circuit.
 The Welsh county of Monmouthshire was also transferred into the Oxford Circuit.

 After that, the circuits of England remained largely static for almost four centuries, until they were again reorganized during the 19th century.
 Twice each year, judges "literally rode each circuit," meaning that a pair of common law judges assigned to a circuit rode on horseback through all the county towns and several other important towns in each circuit and heard cases.

+Origin in North America

-On the American frontier, a judge often traveled on horseback along with a group of lawyers.
-Abraham Lincoln was one such attorney who regularly rode the circuit in Illinois.
+On the American frontier, a judge often travelled on horseback along with a group of lawyers.
+Abraham Lincoln was one such attorney who regularly rode the circuit in Illinois, along with Circuit Judge David Davis.
 In more settled areas, a stagecoach would be used.
 Eventually, the legal caseload in a county would become great enough to warrant the establishment of a local judiciary.

-Most of these local judicial circuits (that is, in terms of the actual routes traveled by judges) have been thus replaced by judges regularly stationed at local courthouses, but in many areas, the legacy term remains in use.
+Most of these local judicial circuits (that is, in terms of the actual routes travelled by judges) have been thus replaced by judges regularly stationed at local courthouses, but in many areas, the legacy term remains in use.